 Satisfaction with leadership

 Only 74% of the engaged physicians were very satisfied with their leadership.
-Leadership is a very important criteria for physicians when it comes to their engagement and long-term employment.
+Leadership is a very important criterion for physicians when it comes to their engagement and long-term employment.
 I talked with many physicians who told me that they left an organization because they were dissatisfied and frustrated with their immediate leaders.
 They may have had the degree or certification of a leadership program, but they didn’t have the mindset and the skills of a good leader.
 That is what many of the physicians in the survey voiced – they look for high-quality physician leaders who can communicate effectively and demonstrate a high level of expertise and leadership.

 Trust between physicians and non-physician executives

-Trust in the leadership and a belief that the organization acts in integrity and follows through on its commitments have a considerable impact on physician engagement.
+Trust in the leadership and a belief that the organization acts with integrity and follows through on its commitments have a considerable impact on physician engagement.
 Unfortunately, there is a lot of mistrust and miscommunication happening between physicians and non-physician executives.
 Part of the reason is that they both speak different languages and look at healthcare from two perspectives.
 Add to that their inability to communicate effectively, and you will notice an environment filled with mistrust, division, and conflict.
 Physicians want transparency from the top down, and they want to ensure that their voices are heard and included in the strategic direction.

 Intentional workplace design

-A lot of physicians underestimate the importance of their workplace environment unless of course it is completely out of control.
+A lot of physicians underestimate the importance of their workplace environment unless of course, it is completely out of control.
 However, the study has proven that physicians are almost four times more engaged when their workplace enables them to focus on what they consider their top priority – deliver high-quality care to patients.
-Workplace environment doesn’t only include the physical work space but also the technology, support systems, and collegiality among peers and with supporting staff.
+Workplace environment doesn’t only include the physical workspace but also the technology, support systems, and collegiality among peers and with supporting staff.